ghrua/ccpr_release/README.md

 bash index_and_search.sh
 ```

-**Step-4**: Fine-tune LLM for translation
+**Step-4**: Instruction-tuning LLM for translation

 Please save unzip the [pre-trained LLM-based translator](https://drive.google.com/file/d/17JONPq1J7QfxR3C83b5l9mw-vZXDGmAl/view?usp=share_link) and save the `ckpts` folder to the root path of this project (this folder).
 If you don't want to use the pre-trained model, prepare training data and train it by yourself following the README of Platypus.
+For the training data, you need to make samples from WMT training dataset and retrieve cross-lingual phrases using the index built in previous step.

 ```bash
 # skip this if you want to use the pre-trained translator